Behold the formidable fungus.

 “Eating mushrooms would be an easy intervention,” said Shiuan Chen, Ph.D., director of the Department of Surgical Research and leader of the mushroom project.
 “It could provide a cost-effective, whole-food option for cancer risk reduction.”

-Physicians currently recommend that postmenopausal women with hormone-responsive breast cancer take these drugs for two to five years.
+Physicians currently recommend that postmenopausal women with hormone-responsive breast cancer take these drugs, but only for two to five years.

 “At the end of this period, women can feel unsure about what to do next,” Chen said.
 “If mushrooms can reduce risk, perhaps we can tell them to eat mushrooms instead.”

-Palomares and colleagues soon will recruit 24 postmenopausal breast cancer survivors for this study.
-Women who were diagnosed with breast cancer five or more years ago and remain free of disease will be randomly assigned to take between five and 13 grams of freeze-dried white button mushrooms in tablet form daily for 12 weeks.
+Palomares and colleagues will recruit 24 postmenopausal breast cancer survivors for this study.
+Women who were diagnosed with breast cancer five or more years ago and remain free of disease will be randomly assigned to take tablets containing varying doses of freeze-dried white button mushrooms daily for 12 weeks.

-Researchers will monitor aromatase activity and female hormones in participants, as well as levels of conjugated linoleic acids, a group of compounds in the mushrooms that appear to be responsible for their anticancer properties.
+Researchers will monitor aromatase activity and female hormones in participants, as well as levels of what are called conjugated linoleic acids, a group of compounds in the mushrooms that appear to be responsible for their anticancer properties.
 They also will study effects on the immune system, cholesterol and bone health.
-Laura Dorr-Uyemura, R.D., director of clinical nutrition, created a food questionnaire to monitor patients’ eating habits during the trial.

-A second planned trial, meanwhile, investigates mushrooms’ potential in prostate cancer.
+A second planned trial, meanwhile, will address prostate cancer.
 Przemyslaw W. Twardowski, M.D., assistant professor of medical oncology, explains that physicians have no clear answer on how to treat a specific group of prostate cancer patients: Men who were treated for cancer and appear to be cancer-free on imaging scans, but whose prostate-specific antigen (PSA) levels have begun to rise.
 Cancer usually returns in these patients.

-And Kimlin Tam Ashing-Giwa, Ph.D., professor of population sciences and director of the Center of Community Alliance for Research & Education, will focus on community inclusion and the recruitment of diverse breast cancer survivors.
+Kimlin Tam Ashing-Giwa, Ph.D., professor of population sciences and director of City of Hope’s Center of Community Alliance for Research & Education, will focus on community inclusion and the recruitment of diverse breast cancer survivors.

 “The beautiful thing about dietary trials is they are so practical,” Ashing-Giwa said.
 “It gives the community hope that there are more acceptable, natural ways of fighting cancer.
 It’s easier to bring these kinds of studies to the community.”